Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups: Tensor categories

 for~$x \in X$ and $y \in Y$ (cf.~\cite[Prop.~XIII.1.2, p.~318]{Ka}).
 From the R-matrix, we also obtain the monodromy matrix~$Q \deq R'R$, where $R'\deq R^2 \ot R^1$.
 As in the case of the R-matrix, we write $Q = Q^1 \ot Q^2$. $A$~is called factorizable if the map

 is bijective (cf.~\cite[Par.~3.2, p.~26]{SZ} and the references given there).
-Note that this condition implies that~$A$ is finite-dimensional.
-We will require that~$A$ is factorizable, which is equivalent to the requirement that the category~$\CC$ is modular, as we will explain in Paragraph~\ref{Coend}.
+Note that this condition implies that~$A$ is finite-dimensional, so that~$\CC$ is finite.
+We will require that~$A$ is factorizable, which is equivalent to the requirement that the category~$\CC$ is modular, as we will explain in Paragraph~\ref{CoendHopf}.

 Furthermore, we assume that~$A$ contains a ribbon element, i.e., a nonzero central element~$v$ that satisfies

 (cf.~\cite[Par.~4.3, p.~37]{SZ}; note the difference to~\cite[Def.~XIV.6.1, p.~361]{Ka}).
 Our ribbon element gives rise to a ribbon structure of~$\CC$ by defining